frictionlessdata/docs/references/tableschema-py.md

 ### Table

 A table is a core concept in a tabular data world.
-It represents a data with a metadata (Table Schema).
-Let's see how we could use it in practice.
+It represents data with metadata (Table Schema).
+Let's see how we can use it in practice.

 Consider we have some local csv file.
-It could be inline data or remote link - all supported by `Table` class (except local files for in-brower usage of course).
+It could be inline data or from a remote link - all supported by the `Table` class (except local files for in-brower usage of course).
 But say it's `data.csv` for now:

 ```csv
 city,location